Bleachers (audiobook) by John Grisham

 We see the reunion of players through the eyes of Neeley, a former All-American quarterback who suffered a career-ending injury in college and never reached his full potential as a player.
 Although Neeley is our window to this world, he is not the true focus of the book - it is the coach and the love/hate relationship his players and the town have with him.

 An interesting book.
-This Indiana University graduate couldn't help but wonder if the alumni of Bobby Knight's basketball program have similar discussions about him.
+This Indiana University graduate couldn't help but wonder if the alumni of Bobby Knight's basketball program have had similar discussions about him.

 I rate this audiobook 4 stars out of 5.